pengineered/pengineered.github.io/terms/terms.md

 permalink: /terms/
 share: false
 date: 2015-06-14
-modified: 2015-06-16T11:18:28-05:00
+modified: 2015-06-25T03:01:30-05:00
 showdate: false
 ---

 This is a personal website owned and periodically maintained by Justin W. Lee ("Justin").
 The use of this website, in any and all forms, constitutes an acceptance of these terms and policies.
-Effective revision dates are available at the bottom of this page.

 {% include toc.html %}